swe.: Stinksvamp | nor.: Stanksopp | fin.: Haisusiene | dt.: Stinkmorchel

 habitat: undemanding, in deciduous and mixed forests, cemeteries, parks…

-characteristic: egg-shape, white paper-like outter skin with Gel-like layer underneath.
+characteristic: egg-shape, white paper-like outter skin with gel-like layer underneath.

-But the real delicacy lies dormant inside the witch’s egg.
+The real delicacy lies dormant inside the witch’s egg.
 The heart (receptaculum) can be removed quite easily and can theoretically even be eaten raw.
 We prefer the fried version though!
 The crunchy taste is reminiscent of radish, which is why this mushroom is highly sought after by insiders.

 In view of the edible amount that can be obtained from such a heart of the witch’s egg, the whole thing is more to be understood as an appetizer or snack.
 For a full meal you would need to find a really large amount of fruiting bodies at this particular stage.
 But for those who are open to new and more unusual tastes, this early phase of the stinkhorn is a must.

-Popular belief & folk medicin
+The witch’S egg in popular belief & folk medicin

 Due to the penetrating smell and its appearance, many legends and myths have formed around the mushroom over the centuries.
 In popular belief, he was placed in the realm of demons and witches and had very negative connotations.
 However, some sources also report belief in its potency-enhancing effect, to which the allusion in Thomas Mann’s work “The Magic Mountain” also refers.
 There is no evidence of this to date, but a certain mysticism still surrounds this mushroom.